 Most registrars work for hospitals or central cancer registries.
 (State registries are referred to as central registries.)
 A few work for federal agencies such as the Centers for Disease Control & Prevention’s (CDC) National Program of Cancer Registries or the National Cancer Institute’s (NCI) Surveillance, Epidemiology, and End Results (SEER) Program.

-In the past, cancer registrars were trained on the job.
+In the past, Oncology Data Specialists were trained on the job.
 Today, post-secondary education programs around the country teach cancer data management.
 Possible college courses that a student might take to earn a degree in this field include cancer and its management, medical terminology, anatomy and physiology, computers in healthcare, biostatistics and epidemiology, cancer data abstracting, database record management, cancer program management, cancer registry procedures, among others.

-Click below to view the common paths to become a cancer registrar.
+Click below to view the common paths to becoming an Oncology Data Specialist.
 The National Cancer Registrars Association accredits educational programs across the U.S. Many are available online.